Vocabulary matching worksheet inputs

 Worked Examples:

-Review sheet with extra choices:
+Review with extra choices:

-Copy-paste cleanup before printing:
+CSV cleanup before printing:

 FAQ:

-No. It uses only the terms, definitions, and marked extra choices you provide.
+No. It uses the terms, definitions, and marked extra choices you provide.
 That keeps the worksheet tied to your course vocabulary and avoids invented meanings.

-Is a matching worksheet enough to prove vocabulary mastery?
+Is matching enough to prove vocabulary mastery?

 Glossary: